 Continuing on the subject of mental blocks.
 Being unable to see a new dimension is another of such blocks.

 Market leadership is a great position to have, but also one that can cement you into an ‘incrementalist’ state of mind.
-An example would be that of Coca-Cola three decades ago.
-Not because I like bashing the company, but in this case, they make a great example.
+An example would be that of a soda company three decades ago.

-Innovation was products like Vanilla, Cherry or Lite.
+Innovation was products like other flavors or Lite.
 In how many dimensions can you innovate in non-alcoholic, out-of-home beverages?
-So you keep your radar towards Pepsi, Dr Pepper and fruit juice people.
-By the way, that clear focus on competition caused the painful New vs Classic Coke drama.
-Do take a look at New Coke, a must-read on corporate battles.
+So you keep your radar towards competitors and fruit juice people.
+By the way, that clear focus on competition caused the painful New vs Classic product drama.
+A must-read on corporate battles.

 But back to the extra dimension.
-If a market researcher would have been really, really good, and she would have warned about a new and threatening dimension looming ahead, she would have been laughed out of Coke’s head office in Atlanta: “Two teachers and a writer setting up a beverage outlet named after a secondary character out of Moby Dick.
+If a market researcher would have been really, really good, and would have warned about a new and threatening dimension looming ahead, they probably would have been laughed at, from the company’s head office.
+“Two teachers and a writer setting up a beverage outlet named after a secondary character out of Moby Dick.
 In a place 2,000 miles from here!
 So what!!”

-Well, these guys had figured out the new dimension, they saw what the people at Coke could not see.
-After their visionary expansion after WW2, Coke themselves had become incrementalist.
-And in 2017 Coke’s turnover declined to $ 35 billion, and Starbucks’ increased to $ 22 billion.
+Well, these guys had figured out the new dimension, they saw what the people at company could not see.
+After their visionary expansion after WW2, they themselves had become incrementalist.
+And in 2017 their turnover declined to $ 35 billion, and beverage outlet company increased to $ 22 billion.
 Pretty hefty new dimension!

 Next week a third installment on mental blocks in business innovation.